Workflow

 Using Webflow editor for creating 3D web applications

-Interface elements (menus, buttons, info boxes...) are created as part of a separate web page in which a Verge3D app is embedded.
+With this approach interface elements (menus, buttons, info boxes...) are created as part of a separate web page in which a Verge3D app is embedded.
 See the detailed guide on creating HTML-based GUI for more details and examples.

 Post-Processing